-BlackRock, Inc. and its subsidiaries (collectively, "BlackRock") seek to make proxy voting decisions in the manner most likely to protect and enhance the economic value of the securities held in client accounts.
-The following issue-specific proxy voting guidelines (the "Guidelines") are intended to summarize BlackRock Investment Stewardship's general philosophy and approach to corporate governance issues that most commonly arise in proxy voting for U.S. securities.
-These Guidelines are not intended to limit the analysis of individual issues at specific companies and are not intended to provide a guide to how BlackRock will vote in every instance.
-Rather, they share our view about corporate governance issues generally, and provide insight into how we typically approach issues that commonly arise on corporate ballots, as well as our expectations of boards of directors.
-They are applied with discretion, taking into consideration the range of issues and facts specific to the company and the individual ballot item.
+The following issue-specific proxy voting guidelines (the "Guidelines") are intended to summarize BIS' general philosophy and approach to ESG factors, as well as our expectations of directors, that most commonly arise in proxy voting for U.S. securities.
+These Guidelines are not intended to limit the analysis of individual issues at specific companies or provide a guide to how BlackRock will vote in every instance.
+They are applied with discretion, taking into consideration the range of issues and facts specific to the company, as well as individual ballot items.